squidserv/OracleRole/README.md

 ## Weapon

+The weapon a bad player is holding

 ## Distance

+How far away a random enemy is

 ## Body

+A dead body that has not been investigated

 ## Outline

+Wallhacks while blind

 ## Role

+The specific role of one of the non-innocents

 ## Team

+If there is a member of a team alive

 ## Alive

+How many players are left

 ## Special Thanks:
 - [Noxx](https://steamcommunity.com/id/noxxflame) and [Malivil](https://steamcommunity.com/id/malivil) for all their work on Custom Roles for TTT